Liz McColgan: Professional

 McColgan retired from competing in August 2001 when she fractured a bone in her foot while training for selection for the 2002 Commonwealth Games.
 However, she returned in 2004 to win the Scottish Indoor Championships 3000 metres (in 9:31).
 In 2007, she ran the London Marathon, finishing 25th in 2:50:38.
 She also completed the 2010 New York Marathon in 3:10:54.
 In 2017, she completed the inaugural Stirling Scottish Marathon in 3:18:32.

 Personal life

 In 1987 she married Northern Irish athlete Peter McColgan; they had five children together - Eilish, Martin, Eamonn, Kieran and Orla.
 The couple separated in November 2010 and finalised their divorce in March 2013.
-On 18 January 2014, McColgan married John Nuttall, a coach who has worked as head of endurance coaching for British Athletics and now coaches in Qatar, in the process becoming step-mother to Nuttall's son, para-athlete Luke Nuttall and daughter, British international athlete Hannah Nuttall.
+On 18 January 2014, McColgan married John Nuttall (1967–2023), a coach who worked as head of endurance coaching for British Athletics and later coached in Qatar, becoming step-mother to Nuttall's son, para-athlete Luke Nuttall and daughter, British international athlete Hannah Nuttall.

 McColgan's eldest daughter, Eilish, is also a distance runner.
 Eilish broke her mother's Scottish 10,000 metre record in 2022, and emulated her mother by winning the 10,000 metres at the 2022 Commonwealth Games.